November 30, New Visualizations of Sea Ice Decline

 Canadian Arctic ice shelves have lost almost half their volume in the past six years, as part of an astonishing deterioration that an Ottawa researcher says is likely irreversible.

 Derek Mueller, an assistant professor in Carleton University's Department of Geography and Environmental Studies, says the ice shelves are going through an unprecedented period of change.
+"Really on a human timescale, six years is actually a long time," Mueller. |

 September 30, IPCC climate models do not capture Arctic sea ice drift acceleration: Consequences in terms of projected sea ice thinning and decline